Cyber Security Breaches Survey 2025/2026: Article 32 in Practice

 What the survey found

 Forty-three per cent of UK businesses (approximately 612,000 organisations) and 28% of charities reported at least one cyber security breach or attack in the previous twelve months.
-Breach prevalence has stabilised after a decline from 50% in 2023/24 to 43% in 2024/25, and remains materially higher in medium (65%) and large (69%) businesses than in their smaller counterparts.
+Breach prevalence has stabilised after a fall from 50% in 2023/24 to 43% in 2024/25, and remains higher in medium (65%) and large (69%) businesses than in their smaller counterparts.

-Metric Survey finding (2025/2026) Article 32 UK GDPR implication
+| Metric | Survey finding (2025/2026) | Article 32 UK GDPR implication |

-Breach prevalence (businesses) 43% (approx. 612,000 businesses) Art 32(2): baseline for risk assessment of accidental/unlawful disclosure or access
+| Breach prevalence (businesses) | 43% (approx. 612,000 businesses) | Art 32(2): baseline for risk assessment of accidental or unlawful disclosure or access |

-Two-factor authentication 47% of businesses (53% without) Art 32(1)(b): ongoing confidentiality, integrity and access control
+| Two-factor authentication | 47% of businesses (53% without) | Art 32(1)(b): ongoing confidentiality, integrity and access control |

-Phishing attacks 38% of businesses; most disruptive type (69% of those breached) Art 32(1)(d): regular testing and evaluation of TOMs, including phishing simulation
+| Phishing attacks | 38% of businesses; most disruptive type for 69% of those breached | Art 32(1)(d): regular testing and evaluation of TOMs, including phishing simulation |

-Personal data without encryption or anonymisation 14% of businesses Art 32(1)(a): pseudonymisation and encryption of personal data
+| Personal data without encryption or anonymisation | 14% of businesses | Art 32(1)(a): pseudonymisation and encryption of personal data |

-Cyber security risk assessments 30% of businesses (broadly flat for two years) Art 32(1)(d) and Art 32(2): regular assessment and risk evaluation
+| Cyber security risk assessments | 30% of businesses (broadly flat for two years) | Art 32(1)(d) and Art 32(2): regular assessment and risk evaluation |

-Staff training and awareness 19% of businesses TOMs must address human factors, the dominant vector for phishing attacks
+| Staff training and awareness | 19% of businesses | TOMs must address human factors, the dominant vector for phishing attacks |

-Formal incident response plan 25% of businesses (21% micro; 76% large) Art 32(1)(c): ability to restore availability and access in timely manner after incident
+| Formal incident response plan | 25% of businesses (21% micro; 76% large) | Art 32(1)(c): ability to restore availability and access in a timely manner after an incident |

-Supply chain cyber security review 15% review immediate suppliers; 6% review wider supply chain Art 32: processor and sub-processor risk framework; supply chain as TOM gap
+| Supply chain cyber security review | 15% review immediate suppliers; 6% review wider supply chain | Art 32: processor and sub-processor risk framework; supply chain as a TOM gap |

-Cyber Essentials certification 5% of businesses (up from 3%) Art 32(3) (as amended by DUAA 2025): approved certification as element of compliance evidence
+| Cyber Essentials certification | 5% of businesses (up from 3%) | Art 32(3): adherence to an approved certification mechanism may be used as a means of demonstrating compliance |

 Article 32 UK GDPR: the legal standard